-Jessica Munoz is the Founder and President of Ho`ōla Nā Pua.
+Jessica Munoz is the Co-Founder and President of Ho`ōla Nā Pua.
 She is also a practicing Nurse Practitioner in Hawaii.
 While working as a pediatric crisis nurse, Jessica encountered first-hand the brutality and traumatizing effects of sex trafficking on children and young women.
 She recognized the need for a comprehensive system of care specific to meeting the unique needs of girls who have been sexually exploited.
 In 2011, Jessica volunteered with a mainland-based organization hoping their stated mission to build a home for trafficked girls would be successful.
 In 2013 Jessica and members of Ho`ōla Nā Pua decided that in order to complete their mission they needed to be independent, Hawaii established, and focused on their four core program areas of Health, Education, Advocacy, and Reintegration.
 Ho`ōla Nā Pua was founded on the core premises that sexually exploited children require a safe refuge and comprehensive renewal services tailored to their individual needs.

 She has authored and co-authored several articles on the issue of trafficking and how it relates to health care providers and emergency personnel.
 During the past 5 years she has provided training to more than 4,000 health care professionals and medical and service providers across the country and Islands wide.
 She has provided anti-trafficking training and guidance on responding to victims of trafficking to law enforcement officers at conferences, police academies, and in multi-disciplinary meetings.
 She has also trained members of prosecutors’ offices, judiciary, probation, and social services.